MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-learning-path/4_publish-a-learning-path-on-the-portal.md

 ---
 title: Publish a Learning Path on the Portal
 original-url: https://docs.microsoftcommunitytraining.com/docs/publish-a-learning-path-on-the-portal
+author: nikotha
+ms.author: nikotha
+description: Any new Learning Path created on the Microsoft Community Training management portal will not be accessible to the leaners unless and until it is published.
 ---

 # Publish a Learning Path on the Portal